gift-surg/GIFT-Grab/README.md

 ## Advanced

 * `-D BUILD_DOC=ON` for building documentation.
+* `-D BUILD_EPIPHAN=ON` for building support for Epiphan framegrabbers (currently at least this option or `USE_FILES` needs to be specified for the library to build properly).

 # Use
 1. Put `FIND_PACKAGE(GiftGrab CONFIG REQUIRED)` into your project's CMake file.